Migorithm/duva/README.md

 ## Duva
 Duva is a distributed cache server aimed at efficient and scalable key-value store operations using Actor models, written in Rust

+### Why the Actor model?
+Designed to handle concurrent, distributed, and scalable systems, it models independent units of computation (actors) that communicate solely via message passing.
+It offers several advantages, and the following is a non-exhaustive list of pros
+- High concurrency: Systems requiring thousands or millions of lightweight concurrent entities.
+- Event-driven architecture: Applications that rely on asynchronous event processing.
+- Distributed systems: Systems spanning multiple servers or nodes.
+- Fault tolerance: Systems where reliability and recovery from failure are critical.

 ### Features
 The following features have been implemented so far: